Undergraduate Students | Academic Integrity

 All Miami students are expected to be of the highest character and to behave honestly in their learning and in their behavior outside the classroom.
 Academic and other forms of dishonesty violate the spirit of the values espoused by Miami University and undermine the value of a Miami education for everyone, especially for the person who is dishonest.
 Therefore, students are encouraged to hold one another accountable and report suspected academic dishonesty to their instructors.
 Additionally, when students err in their academic conduct, they are expected to accept responsibility for and learn from their actions.
 As such, the process outlined in this policy is intended to be educational in nature and provide learning opportunities for students in maintaining personal and academic integrity.

 Students are responsible for knowing and understanding these standards; misunderstanding of the appropriate academic conduct will not be accepted as an excuse for academic dishonesty.
-If a student is in doubt about appropriate academic conduct in a particular situation, he or she should consult with the instructor of the course, the department chair/program director, the academic dean in the appropriate division, or the Assistant Director for Academic Integrity in order to maintain the highest standards of academic integrity.
+If students are in doubt about appropriate academic conduct in a particular situation, they should consult with the instructor of the course, the department chair/program director, the academic dean in the appropriate division, or the academic integrity staff in order to maintain the highest standards of academic integrity.

 Criteria